-Nuclear Department, Defence Academy: The primary role of the Defence Academy is to deliver nuclear education and training to all service and civilian personnel appointed to the Defence Academy and to deliver nuclear accident procedure courses to service and civilian personnel associated with the transportation of nuclear material.
+The Defence Academy of the United Kingdom: The primary role of the Defence Academy is to deliver nuclear education and training to all service and civilian personnel appointed to the Defence Academy and to deliver nuclear accident procedure courses to service and civilian personnel associated with the transportation of nuclear material.
 The Defence Academy will use its full range of academic expertise, from a staff of almost 100, to provide the consortium with core modules on the nuclear fuel cycle and criticality safety management, and an elective module on reactor thermal hydraulics.